bmarani/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 theme is to provide a solid foundation for a website that is both functional and compliant with legal and ethical standards for user privacy.

-establish a highly visible web presence using lean and agile principles to quickly and effectively develop a strong foundation for our web project.
-By completing the initiatives outlined in this theme, we can establish a solid foundation that ensures our web page meets our business requirements throughout the life of the project, setting us up for long-term success.
 ## Initiative(s)

 * [CI/CD Pipeline](documentation/theme_1/Initiative_1/initiative_basic_webpage_template.md)